DETAILS OF EVENTS TODAY

 FROM THE OFFICE

-Office hours: For the remainder of the summer, the office will be open from 8:30 to 11:30 am on Monday and Friday, and from 8:30 am to 4:30 pm on Tuesday, Wednesday and Thursday.
+Office hours: During July and August, the office will be open from 8:30 to 11:30 am on Monday and Friday, and from 8:30 am to 4:30 pm on Tuesday, Wednesday and Thursday.

 Meeting Coordinator’s schedule: Adrian Bishop’s work week runs Sunday through Thursday, but his hours vary to allow for evening meetings and weekend events.
 He is in the office as much as possible on Mondays and Wednesdays so that Friends can drop in as needed, but appointments are helpful.